awsdocs/amazon-efs-user-guide/doc_source/access-control-overview.md

 For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-The following is an example policy that allows a user to perform the `CreateFileSystem` action for your AWS account\.
+The following is an example policy that provides the EFS and EC2 permissions required for a user to perform the `CreateFileSystem` action for your AWS account\.

 ```
 {